 The Government’s 10-year Drugs Plan has three overarching aims to (1) Break drug supply chains, (2) Deliver world-class treatment and recovery services and (3) Achieve a shift in the demand for recreational drugs.

 The 10-Year Drugs Plan expects to reverse the rising trend in drug use, prevent drug deaths and expand treatment capacity.
-The document recognises the need to support young people and families most at risk of substance misuse and commits to invest in a range of programmes that provide early, targeted and specialist support to children, young people and families.
+The document recognises the need to support young people and families most at risk of substance use and commits to invest in a range of programmes that provide early, targeted and specialist support to children, young people and families.
 The Government also commits to invest in the education and resilience of children and young people to help level up the whole country, and acknowledges that the most effective and sustainable approach to reducing harm is building resilience of young people through giving them a good start in life, the best education possible and keeping them safe, well and happy.

 Hull’s Alcohol and Drugs Partnership Strategy 2022-25 provides key priorities and recommendations for preventing alcohol related harm.
 The Strategy has six priorities: